-We recently stayed All Star Movies Resort in a new room style that is coming over the next few years to all of the All Star Resorts in phases as part of Walt Disney World’s comprehensive hotel overhauls.
-In this review, we’ll cover everything from our experience staying in these redesigned rooms to the schedule (and delays), and whether you might or might not want to request a new room on your WDW vacation.
+We stayed at All Star Movies Resort in a new room style that is also coming soon to the Sports & Music hotels as part of Walt Disney World’s comprehensive overhauls.
+In this review, we’ll cover everything from our experience staying in these redesigned rooms to the schedule, and whether you might or might not want to request a new room on your WDW vacation.
+(Last updated June 17, 2019.)

 I was excited to get back to All Star Movies to stay in one of these new rooms.
 In part for the room itself, but we had already experienced pretty close to the same thing at Pop Century.
 More so because the All Stars make me nostalgic, evoking old memories of our past commando touring, long weekend visits.